 Oakland GMRS Repeater

-Use of the Oakland 600 GMRS repeater is provided to GENOAK by the Northern California GMRS Users Group (NCGUG).
-This repeater was installed in 2001 and is equipped with a backup battery system that provides three to four days of operation during loss of utility power.
+GENOAK utilizes the Oakland 600 GMRS repeater operated by the Northern California GMRS Users Group (NCGUG).
+This Oakland 600 repeater is installed in a hardened building and equipped with a backup battery system that provides three to four days of operation during loss of utility power.
 Generator backup is also available for longer power outages.
-Repeater transmit power is reduced during backup battery operation but coverage of Oakland and surrounding areas is still enabled.

-The repeater covers Oakland, Alameda, Berkeley, San Francisco and most Bay Area cities between Fremont north to Richmond.
-It is located at 1500 ft. elevation in the Oakland Hills, about 1 mile southeast of the Caldecott Tunnel and near the intersection of Skyline Blvd. and Grizzly Peak Blvd.
-For more information, refer to the GMRS Repeater Directory.
+The repeater covers Oakland, Alameda, Emeryville, Berkeley and most other Bay Area cities between Fremont north to Richmond.
+It is located at 1500 ft. elevation in the Oakland Hills, about 1 mile southeast of the Caldecott Tunnel.